2600hz/kazoo/applications/crossbar/doc/multi_factor.md

 #### Get a summary of configured providers

-Lists configured authentication providers for `{ACOUNT_ID}`.
+Lists configured authentication providers for `{ACCOUNT_ID}`.
 Also provides all of the available providers which you can configure.

 > GET /v2/accounts/{ACCOUNT_ID}/multi_factor